KarthikChandy/iam-policies/README.md

 # AWS IAM Policy Templates

 The purpose of this article is to provide suggestions that will help harden security and keep the operating cost low for lab environments.
-Additionally, a few baseline AWS IAM templates are also provided .
+Additionally, a few baseline AWS IAM templates are also provided.

 ## Recommended Steps